ResearchObject/packaging_data_with_ro-crate/episodes/03-metadata-descriptor.md

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::::: keypoints
-- "The RO-Crate Metadata Descriptor describes the JSON-LD file itself"
+- The RO-Crate Metadata Descriptor describes the JSON-LD file itself
-- "RO-Crate specifications are versioned"
+- RO-Crate specifications are versioned
-- "The version of RO-Crate is indicated using the conformsTo property"
+- The version of RO-Crate is indicated using the conformsTo property
 ::::::::::::::::::::::::::::::::::::::::::::::::::